TEN BILLION TO ONE or BISON³ REDUX

 42,289 in 1874

 Elsewhere Hornaday estimates that by 1880 there were still more than a million bison residing down south and at least a million in the north of the country, citing reports of “over 500,000” animals near Miles City, Montana.
 He describes the Northern Pacific Railway facilitating the northern hunt and tells of “75,000 dry/untanned hides” going down the Missouri River in 1881 for export from Bismarck, North Dakota.
-The zoologist suggests the northern hunt peaked with what he considers heavy shipments of hides, 100,000 in both 1881 and ‘82, and also tells us the bulk of the hunt was over in 1883.
+The zoologist suggests the northern hunt peaked with what he considers heavy shipments of hides, 100,000 in both 1881 and ‘82, and also tells us the bulk of the northern hunt was over in 1883.

-Not until the 20th century did anyone consider what the carrying capacity of the land might be, how many animals might reasonably live there given the natural productivity of the forage within the territory bison were known to roam.
-In 1910 and again in 1929 a census of all the livestock on America’s plains were attempted.
+Not until the 20th century did anyone consider the carrying capacity of the land, how many animals might reasonably live on the natural productivity of the forage within bison territory.
+In 1910 and again in 1929, a census of all the livestock on America’s plains was attempted.
 The math was spelled out at that time by Ernest Thompson Seton (British-born, Canadian-American author, wildlife artist, and pioneer of the Boy Scouts.)
-In the third volume of Seton’s acclaimed work The Lives of Game Animals, in a section on bison, the author offers that there were roughly 24 million cows and horses and six million sheep surviving on just half the historical range of America’s plains bison.
+In a section on bison found in the third volume of Seton’s acclaimed work The Lives of Game Animals, the author offers that there were roughly 24 million cows and horses and six million sheep surviving on just half the historical range of America’s plains bison.
 This generous estimate provided for a total historic population of roughly 45-65 million; but also with Seton’s strong suggestion that the figure was likely not less than 60 million and maybe could have even reached 75 million.

-Over the century that followed Seton’s work his guess remained effectively unchallenged and the general consensus today remains between 30 and 60 million — given our current understanding of biology, serious people are unable to justify numbers as high as 75 or 100 million.
+Over the century that followed Seton’s work his guess remained effectively unchallenged and the general consensus today remains between 30 and 60 million.
+Our current understanding of biology doesn't really permit, whatever folks are willing to say, numbers as high as 75 or 100 million.
 Still, missing entirely from these estimates, and severely impacting their accuracy and validity for a total population figure, is, of course, any data on the historic bison range north of the 49th parallel.

-This omission is a curious one as it can only result in a serious underestimation of any possible total bison population across their known range, a landscape with no meaningful barriers other than the Rocky Mountains and Great Lakes.
-If Idaho, Wyoming, and South Dakota comprise suitable range for tremendous numbers of plains bison then so too was an area the size of five or ten midwestern states making up only territory ideal for bison within the provinces of Manitoba, Saskatchewan, Alberta, and northern British Columbia.
-This still says nothing of a land mass as big again from central Manitoba, across the vast swathe of Boreal forest, ideal wood bison territory, and throughout Alaska where both plains and wood bison are said to have roamed (and currently reside on private land and in local and national parks and wildlife refuges.)
-But if you want to consider the higher range (or, like Wade Davis and friends, double the number) you still have to contend with what that would mean.
+All the first-hand accounts from this same time period up here in Canada sound identical to those down south.
+Working for the Hudson’s Bay Company, Isaac Cowie was travelling through Saskatchewan in 1869 and reported, “We fell in with buffalo innumerable.”
+He tells us, “They blackened the whole country, the compact moving masses covering it so that not a glimpse of green grass could be seen.
+The earth trembled day and night, as they moved in billow-like battalions over the undulations of the plain.”
+That doesn't sound so different from the 500,000 Dodge wrote of (or four million if you prefer Hornaday's number.)
+So just ignoring these populations seems weird and can only result in a serious underestimation of any possible total bison population across their known range, a landscape with no meaningful barriers other than the Rocky Mountains and Great Lakes.
+If Idaho, Wyoming, and South Dakota comprise suitable range for tremendous numbers of plains bison, some tens of millions, then so too was an area the size of five or ten midwestern states making up only territory ideal for bison within the provinces of Manitoba, Saskatchewan, Alberta, and northeastern British Columbia.
+And this says nothing of a land mass as big again from central Manitoba, across the vast swathe of Boreal forest, ideal wood bison territory, and throughout Alaska where both plains and wood bison are said to have roamed (and currently reside on public and private land and in local and national parks and wildlife refuges.)

-UNSUSTAINABLE YIELD?
+SUSTAINABLE YIELD?

 There’s an episode of the podcast Canadian History Ehx on this topic, under the title The Decline of the Bison.
 The podcast’s website offers an essay to accompany the episode explaining how, “Reverend John McDougall stated that he estimated herds were half a million when he saw them in Manitoba in 1873.
 In 1875, a police officer travelling from Fort MacLeod to Fort Qu’Appelle [more than 700km across most of Alberta and Saskatchewan] claimed he was never out of sight of the herds.
 But by 1880, they were gone.”
 With this we’re also told that, “The sheer amount of export of bison products was staggering.
 In 1873, 50,000 buffalo robes were shipped out of Canada alone.
 From this point, as herds began to get smaller, 30,000 robes were shipped out in 1877, 12,797 in 1878 and 5,764 in 1879.”

-Pretend all the population estimates are way off and there were only ever at most 20 million bison on the continent.
+Regardless, pretend all the population guesses are way off and there were only ever at most 20 million bison on the continent.
 If you more than double the highest annual kill counts, going all the way to 2.5 million, you’ve only reached a low-end of a sustainable yield at 12.5%.
 If the population was this low and even if disease and/or drought and unusually severe coldsnaps hit several regions of the continent and multiple herds year after year, or several populations inexplicably stopped reproducing entirely, with harvest numbers as low as suggested I don’t see how the result would be the species being wiped clean from the entire continent.
 But, of course, no one ever talks of a decade of particularly harsh winters or grass refusing to grow.
 And, with such intimate proximity (an unending sea of bison between towns from Texas and Oklahoma to Alberta and Saskatchewan), no one reports thousands of sickly animals or their cattle herds picking up strange illnesses as bison herds pass through.
 This is exactly the kind of thing folks would notice and the kinds of rumours that would end up in the local paper, other historical accounts, and modern research.

 WHO DUNNIT?
 AND HOW?

 Probably the most confusing thing I found was that the modern accounting of the bison hunt suggests very few men actually took on the task of shooting bison.
 To this point I imagined many thousands of men, effectively a vast army.
-However, the concerted side of this effort wasn’t just fewer numbers than those involved in the US Civil War but most histories tell of merely “2,000 active hide-hunters” (or, to contrast with the 10% who fought in the war, just 0.005% of the population).
+However, the concerted side of this effort wasn’t just fewer numbers than those involved in the US Civil War but most histories tell of merely “2,000 active hide-hunters” and those only operating during a months-long hunting season (or, to contrast with the 10% who fought in the war, just 0.005% of the population.)
 Paired with that, most estimates from the time suggest that those fellows all together averaged “5,000 bison per day” or 2.5 bison per man per day at the height of the hunt.
-At the same time, in 1874, the Decatur Daily Republican noted that hunters “with their Texan reinforcement – two hundred guns in all – will be able to slaughter an average of 500 buffaloes per day.”
-That same year, in the February 1st edition of the Daily Nebraska State Journal, they corroborate that “There is no law for the protection of the buffalo.
+That's not acquired hides but just kills.
+If real, this would land these hunters 750,000 bison for what is typically said to be the season, lasting about 150 days — a number rather far from the nearly 1.4 million hides Hornaday estimated.
+At this time the Decatur Daily Republican noted for the record that hunters “with their Texan reinforcement – two hundred guns in all – will be able to slaughter an average of 500 buffaloes per day.”
+So not 50-100 daily per man, as many want to pretend.
+At the end of the last season of the peak, in the February 1st, 1874 edition of the Daily Nebraska State Journal, they publicly decry the hunt, corroborate this number but cite hides instead of kills.
+They tell us, “There is no law for the protection of the buffalo.
 The consequence is that these animals are being slaughtered at such a wholesale rate as will insure their total destruction within a very few years. … That a terrible warfare is being waged against these poor brutes is certain from the fact that one firm on the [Union Pacific] railroad has been shipping their hides at a rate of 500 a day.”

 Mr. Lessing estimates that there are at least two thousand hunters in camp along there waiting for buffalo.
 He came across one party of sixteen, who stated that they killed twenty-eight thousand buffaloes during the past summer, the hides of which only were utilized.
 If sixteen hunters can kill this many animals, how great must be the slaughter upon the broad extent of the bison range?
 Evidently millions of the animals must have been killed during the past summer alone.
 Mr. Lessing says there are no buffaloes to be seen on the plains except dead ones, and that hunt as much as they may, the sportsmen cannot at present find any game.
 The value of the hides has deteriorated considerably, owing to a great increase of the article in the market.
 Heretofore they were worth $3 delivered at the railway stations, while now a distinction is made as to the size, and paid for accordingly, the prices ranging from 4¢ to $1.00 per hide.